 Clearly Goldman Sachs do not have a crystal ball, (we also discussed see other fallen heroes of the money management world in a previous blog) we certainly don’t, and this admission is one of the foundations of how we invest and manage our clients’ money on an ongoing basis.

 One of the biggest value-adds in our mind is to try and ensure clients avoid making financial decisions by looking at investment pornography, i.e. Financial Press.
 News articles, experts and pundits claiming to offer insight and guidance due to their knowledge of which way the market is going today or tomorrow, this year or next year…

-Even without a crystal ball telling us which way markets are going, we know that we can still help people and add significant value to their lives, this is why we get out of bed in the morning; it is not to look in vain for the proverbial needle in a haystack.
+Even without a crystal ball telling us which way markets are going, we know that we can still help people and add significant value to their lives, this is why we get out of bed in the morning.